-The album also features songs she wrote after moving to England that represented the quick pace and urban culture of the city, deviating from the domestic themes of Debut, which mainly had compositions written in Iceland.
+The album also features songs Björk wrote after moving to London that represented the quick pace and urban culture of the city, deviating from the domestic themes of Debut, which mainly had compositions written in Iceland.
 It also focuses on the contemporary styles of British underground club culture, with which Björk had established close ties.

-The exponential increase in fame and success the album brought Björk also came with downsides such as unwanted media attention, mainly brought on by her infamously attacking a reporter in a Bangkok airport during the album's tournote alongside Björk having a stalker who ultimately committed suicide.
-This directly influenced Björk's following album, Homogenic, as it was recorded in Spain to maintain privacy.
+The exponential increase in fame and success the album brought Björk also came with downsides such as unwanted media attention, mainly brought on by her infamously attacking a reporter in a Bangkok airport during the album's tournote alongside her having a stalker who ultimately committed suicide.
+This directly influenced her following album, Homogenic, as it was recorded in Spain to maintain privacy.